isaaclee12/nycc-fullstack-coding-challenge/README.md

 ## Explaining My Process:

 - For context, I knew the basics of React and Django going into this project, but the Django REST Framework was new to me.
-Luckily, I am a fast learner
+Luckily, I am an extremely fast learner.

 - I started off writing pseudocode
 - I Tried throwing together stuff to see if it would work